soundpress/NYCCharter/docs/c46/index.rst

    vii.
 Summary of methods or procedure used to determine approval or rejection of submissions;

    viii.
+Number of new works of art that would depict a nonfictional person, historical or otherwise, including a description of each such work of art; the agency which submitted each such work of art; and whether each such submission was approved, approved with conditions, rejected, or commented upon;

+   ix.
+Summary of guidance provided to agencies pursuant to subdivision d of section 857; and

+   x.
 Any other information the commission deems relevant.